microsoft/live-share/docs/getting-started.md

 3. **Start a collaboration session**

-    Once you've been accepted into the preview, you can simply click "Share" within your tool and you'll get a link that allows others to join your collaboration session.
+    Once you've been accepted into the preview, open a folder, project, or solution and simply click "Share" within your tool and you'll get a link that allows others to join in a collaboration session on the contents of the related folders.

     ![VS Share Button](media/vs-share-button.png) ![VS Code Share Button](media/vscode-share-button.png)